 - Positive Feedback – it is crucial to training.
 Punishment is necessary, of course, but if you rely on it too much, it always undoes the progress you’ve already made.

-This comprehensive list of dog care and training tips is naturally too large to absorb in one go.
+This comprehensive dog care and training tips list is naturally too large to absorb in one go.

 1. Your Puppy Loves You No Matter What